-The data record of the X-axis acceleration of Iphone 6S accelerometer in 2.5 minutes.
+The data recorded from the X-axis acceleration of iPhone 6S accelerometer over a period of 2.5 minutes.

-The data record of the Y-axis acceleration of Iphone 6S accelerometer in 2.5 minutes.
+The data record of the Y-axis acceleration of iPhone 6S accelerometer over a period of 2.5 minutes.

-The data record of the Z-axis acceleration of Iphone 6S accelerometer in 2.5 minutes.
+The data record of the Z-axis acceleration of iPhone 6S accelerometer over a period of 2.5 minutes.

-From those three charts, we can see the wave clearly.
-When the walk is static in the first 30s, there is no change in any axis it is always nearly 0.
-And in the next 60 s in walking state, there is a slowly change, but in last 60s, there is a dramatic fluctuation in charts.
-What we can summarize is that the acceleration totally fluctuate with amplitude of movement.
+From these three charts, we can see the wave clearly.
+When the movement is static in the first 30s, there is no change in any axis it is always nearly 0.
+And in the next 60 s (in the walking state), there is a slowly change, but in last 60s, there is a dramatic fluctuation in the readings.
+What we can surmise here is that the acceleration totally fluctuates with the amplitude of movement.

-Even we can get the regulation that there is a relationship between accelerations and amplitude of movement, we cannot actually use one axis to calculate the steps as pedestrians can walk or run in different directions, since in different directions the fluctuations of three axes accelerations are always changing.
-So how can we catch or summarize a correct regulation using the data of Iphone 6s accelerometer data?
-It will be explained in next chapter.
+Even with the relationship between accelerations and amplitude of movement, we cannot actually use one axis to calculate the steps as pedestrians can walk or run in different directions.
+Therefore, the fluctuations of three axes accelerations are always changing.
+So how can we catch or summarize a correct regulation using the data of iPhone 6s accelerometer data?
+This will be explained in next chapter.

-The features of X, Y and Z axis accelerations
+Features of X, Y and Z Axis Accelerations

-Total acceleration concept
+Total Acceleration Concept

-There is concept, total acceleration, should be maintained, and that will be explained in following paragraphs, and total acceleration can be computed using the equation below.
+There is a concept, total acceleration, that will be explained in following paragraphs.
+Total acceleration can be computed using the equation below.

 (*** This format is from online )

 So what does this equation do?
-Exactly it integrates the accelerations of three axes values, X, Y and Z axis value of Iphone 6s accelerometer , to one value, which can represent or reflect the amplitude no matter which directions people walk or run to.
+Exactly it merges the accelerations of three axes values, X, Y and Z, of iPhone 6s accelerometer , to one value, which can represent or reflect the amplitude no matter which directions people walk or run to.

-There is a chart below, which shows the wave pattern of Axyz value, which are integrated from the last X, Y and Z axis data above in five states above of movement per 30s in 50 Hz.
-(Five states in 2.5 minutes data, First 30s: static, Second 30s: Walking Iphone in package, Third 30s:Walking Iphone 6s in hand, Fourth 30s: Running Iphone 6s in package, Fifth 30s: Running Iphone 6s in hand) .
+There is a chart below, which shows the wave pattern of Axyz value, which is calculated from the last X, Y and Z axis data above in five states above of movement per 30s in 50 Hz.
+(Five states in 2.5 minutes data, First 30s: static, Second 30s: Walking iPhone in pocket, Third 30s:Walking iPhone 6s in hand, Fourth 30s: Running iPhone 6s in pocket, Fifth 30s: Running iPhone 6s in hand) .

-From this chart we can see a very clear variation tendency and it is clear to distinguish every 30s the person walk in different states.
-For example, for third 30s, the person is walking and put the phone in hand, and then he start to run in after 30s, and the variation of data is more dramatic as the amplitude of the movement increases.
+From this chart, we can see a very clear variation tendency and it is clear to distinguish every 30s the person walks in different states.
+For example, for the third 30s, the person is walking and put the phone in hand, and then they start to run after 30s, and the variation of data is more dramatic as the amplitude of the movement increases.

-Comparison between total acceleration with three axes
+Comparison of Total Acceleration with Three Axes

-Here the chart below compares the separate there axes accelerations with the integrated one, so the blue line almost represent the overall trend of the other three lines data: X, Y and Z axis acceleration data.
+The chart below compares the separate three axes accelerations with the merged one, so the blue line almost represent the overall trend of the other three lines data: X, Y and Z axis acceleration data.

-The conditions for judging the steps
+Conditions for Judging Steps

-(after getting the amplitude variation tendency chart above)
+This step is carried out after getting the amplitude variation tendency chart above.

-Common sense of Waling speed
+Common Sense of Walking Speed

 We assume that people can run as rapidly as five steps per second and walk as slowly as one step every two seconds.
 Thus, the interval between two valid steps is defined as being in the time window [0.2 s to 2.0 s]; all steps with intervals outside the time window should be discarded.
-According this rule, we catch the acceleration data from Iphone 6s in 50Hz Frequency, one value per 0.02 mS. As we all know the valid step period between 0.2 to 2 s, one step approximately occupies from 10 to 100 data.
+According this rule, we record the acceleration data from iPhone 6s in 50Hz Frequency, one value per 0.02 ms. Since the valid step period is between 0.2 to 2 s, one step is represented by approximately 10 to 100 data samples.